 If the bath tub is too big for your sink, you will have to make room on a flat surface to wash your baby.
 Remember, a baby bath tub filled with water can be heavy to carry, so it is often best to set it up close to a water source.

 An easy way to drain the water out

 Some baby bath tubs comes with a drain and plug.
-By simply unplugging the drain, the water can easily leave the baby bath tub.
+By simply unplugging the drain plug, the water can easily leave the baby bath tub.

 Drains can either be located in the base or the walls of the bath tub.
-Many drains will only remove the majority of water, leaving a little in the base.
-This is by design as the purpose is to make the baby bath light enough that you can easily turn it over for rinsing.
+Many drains will only remove the majority of water, leaving a little in the basin.
+This is by design, as the purpose is to make the baby bath light enough that you can easily turn it over for rinsing.

 Certain models of baby bath tubs now come with a temperature indicator.
 A temperature indicator will help take the guesswork when determining whether the water is too hot or cold for your baby.

 Temperature indicators will normally come in two different varieties: